Yankees vs. Red Sox Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has 64 hits with eight doubles, 11 home runs and 21 walks.
-He has driven in 32 runs.
+- Anthony Rizzo has recorded 65 hits with nine doubles, 11 home runs and 21 walks.
+He has driven in 35 runs.

 Rizzo Recent Games